hweecat/datadiaries/content/2020-01-20-dataframe_unstack.md

     6      D   BU2      1                23
     8      E   BU2      3               171

-**DataFrame.melt** unpivots a DataFrame into a format where one or more columns are identifier variables (id_vars), while all other columns, considered measured variables (value_vars), are "unpivoted" to the row axis.
+**DataFrame.melt** "unpivots" a DataFrame into a format where one or more columns are identifier variables (id_vars), while all other columns, considered measured variables (value_vars), are "unpivoted" to the row axis.
 This leaves two non-identifier columns, 'variable' and 'value', where 'variable' contains the measured variables and 'value' contains the values corresponding to the measured variables.

     >> df_melt = agg_df_3.melt(
             id_vars=['Vendor', 'Buyer'],